liorarviv1/Task-Manager-App/README.md

 # Task-Manager-App
  <img src="https://user-images.githubusercontent.com/129841851/230585486-16aaff39-b1d2-47ab-b53e-668cdbfea73a.png"><br/>

 Welcome to my MEAN stack web application project!
-This project is designed to efficiently display users and their data, with a focus on managing todos and posts.
+This app is designed to efficiently display user data with a focus on managing todos and posts.
+Built using the latest technologies, including Node.js, Express, Angular, and MongoDB, this stack provides a powerful and reliable foundation, ensuring top performance and scalability.

-The application is built using the latest technologies, including Node.js for the backend, Express for the server, Angular for the frontend, and MongoDB for the database.
-This stack provides a powerful and reliable foundation for the project, ensuring top performance and scalability.

-One exciting feature of the application is that if all of a user's todos are completed, their border becomes blue.
-This feature serves as a visual cue to encourage users to strive for completion and provides a sense of accomplishment when they reach their goals.

-Additionally, the application has a search option, allowing users to quickly and easily find the information they need.
-This feature saves users time and enhances the overall user experience.
+One exciting feature of the application is that if all of a user's todos are completed, their border becomes blue, providing a visual cue to encourage users to strive for completion and providing a sense of accomplishment when they reach their goals.
+The app also has a search function, saving users time and enhancing the overall experience.

-Overall, this MEAN stack web application is a powerful tool for managing todos and posts.
-With its intuitive design and cutting-edge technology, it's a must-have for anyone looking to increase productivity and streamline their workflow.
 <h3>How to run </h3>
 <ul>
  <h4> To run an Angular project: </h4>